backbone-cord/backbone-cord.github.io/README.md

 * [patterns](patterns) - code and data structuring conventions
 * [plugins](plugins) - plugins that alter the pipeline of how elements are created
 * [scopes](scopes) - additional variable and model scopes for data binding
+* [react](react) - Component-based integration with React/Preact

 Views
 -------------------------------

 #### el

-In Backbone, normally the el function returns the view's root element but in Cord this is used to declare the entire layout including the root with bindings etc. This can be specified with JSX or manually using the h function.
+In Backbone, normally the el function returns the view's root element but in Cord this is used to declare the entire layout including the root with bindings etc. This can be specified with JSX or manually using the `h` function.

 ```javascript
 import {View} from "backbone";